Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

    * [Restoring from an Overlay COW FS Backup](#restoring-from-an-overlay-cow-fs-backup)

-After attaching and booting into the ISO, the password will need to be changed at least before using the booted OS.
+After attaching and booting into the ISO, the password will need to be changed before using the booted OS.

 1. The ISO boots with no password, requiring one be set on first login.